afterSt0rm/rag-app/README.md

 - Create a .env file in root directory after cloning the repository
 - You need to create [Langfuse](https://cloud.langfuse.com/) account in order to create an API KEY
 - You also need to create [Cerebras](https://cloud.cerebras.ai/) account and generate an API KEY
+- You also need to create [Tavily](https://www.tavily.com/) account and generate an API KEY
 - Make sure to paste the generated langfuse api key in `LANGFUSE_SECRET_KEY` and `LANGFUSE_PUBLIC_KEY` in .env
 - Make sure to paste the generated cerebras api key in `CEREBRAS_API_KEY` in .env
+- Make sure to paste the generated tavily api key in `TAVILY_API_KEY` in .env

 ### 4. Create a python virtual environment